Monterey County Weekly: Philanthropic wing

 The Weekly established the Monterey County Weekly Community Fund at the Community Foundation for Monterey County in 2000, and launched Monterey County Gives! in partnership with CFMC in 2009.
 The Monterey Peninsula Foundation became a key partner in 2018.
-To date, the fund has raised and donated over $82.7 million to more than 600 local nonprofits, in partnership with the Community Foundation, the Monterey Peninsula Foundation, Neumeier Poma Investment Council, Cannery Row Company, the David and Lucile Packard Foundation and the Posey Family Foundation.
+The fund has raised and donated over $82.7 million to more than 600 local nonprofits, in partnership with the Community Foundation, the Monterey Peninsula Foundation, Neumeier Poma Investment Council, Cannery Row Company, the David and Lucile Packard Foundation and the Posey Family Foundation.
 The annual campaign runs from mid-November to midnight December 31.